elenaramirezhdz/happymindretreats/README.md

 The home page shows the benefits of Happy Mind Yoga retreats, it tells what the customer will get when going on a yoga and coaching retreat.

+I worked with figma in the beginning.
+[Figma Mockup] (https://share.getcloudapp.com/JrumjPRW)

 #### The About Page